 The OET is recognised by over 20 regulatory healthcare bodies and councils in the UK and Ireland, Australia, New Zealand, Singapore, Dubai and Namibia.
 These include the Nursing and Midwifery Council (UK), the Nursing and Midwifery Board (Ireland), the General Medical Council (UK), the Medical Council (Ireland) the Australian Health Practitioner Regulation Agency, the Nursing and Midwifery Councils of New Zealand, and the Singapore Medical Council.
 OET is also recognised by the Australian Department of Immigration and Border Protection and many Australian universities and healthcare education bodies, including the Australian College of Nursing.

 Medical English Plus specialise in both IELTS and OET preparation.
 We work with hundreds of candidates every year and specialise in working with healthcare professionals.
 Clients include many large NHS Trusts, Care Home Groups and Private Healthcare Groups in the UK.
-We are one of the first two OET endorsed Premium Preparation Providers in the whole of the UK and Europe and one of only ten worldwide.
+We are one of the first two OET endorsed Premium Preparation Providers in the whole of the UK and Europe.

 Want to know more about preparation for either test?